-McConnell vows to fill any Supreme Court vacancy in 2020
+McConnell vows to fill any Supreme Court vacancy in 2020, rankling Dems

 "You have to go back to 1880s to find the last time a Senate controlled by a party different from the president filled a vacancy on the Supreme Court that was created in the middle of a presidential election year," McConnell told Fox News.

-But some commentators were not convinced.
+But some commentators and Democrats were not convinced.
 "McConnell Says He’d Confirm an Election-Year Trump Supreme Court Nominee Because He’s a Republican and Obama Wasn’t," read a column in Slate.

+Added Senate Minority Leader Chuck Schumer, D-N.Y., on Twitter: "Senator McConnell. is a hypocrite."

 Court watchers have eyed a handful of potential vacancies for months.
 Justice Ruth Bader Ginsburg, 86, underwent a pulmonary lobectomy at Memorial Sloan Kettering Cancer Center in New York earlier this year after two nodules were discovered in the lower lobe of her left lung.
 The discovery came during tests after she fractured several ribs during a fall in November.